nhdong13/touchcard/README.md

 ### Set up Rails, Gems, and NPM packages

-Make sure you have `rvm` installed and the latest ruby as denoted in `Gemfile`
+Make sure you have `rvm` installed and the latest ruby as denoted in `Gemfile`.

+Also make sure you have a recent version of Postgres installed on your system.
+For Mac the easiest way is to use [Postgres.app](https://postgresapp.com/documentation/gui-tools.html)

 `gem install bundler`